TIBCOSoftware/mashling/cli/docs/gateway.md

 **files**

-- *mashling.json* : mashling gateway configuration descriptor file
+- *mashling.json* : Mashling gateway configuration descriptor file
 - *imports.go* : contains go imports for contributions (activities, triggers and models) used by the gateway
 - *main.go* : main file for the engine.